tifrueh/lv95-converter/README.md

 ### Building from source

-1. Download latest tarball and extract it.
+1. Download the latest tarball and extract it.
 2. Execute `make` from inside the source directory. <br> The build process can be influenced using the following environment variables: <br>
    `CXX`: the c++ compiler to be used <br>